conscienceli/SeqNet/README.md

 Please put it under `trained_model/ALL/`.

-The segmentation results of retinal images from some other datasets.
+The classification results of retinal images from some other datasets.

 ![Raw File](./pics/raw.jpg)
 ![Segmentation Result](./pics/seg.png)